 I was at a book launch for a graphic novel and I got a call from my agent.
 I went outside to take the call and she said I’d got the part in Dixi!
 I had quite low energy at the launch and was really tired, but after hearing I’d got the job, my energy picked up massively!
 I couldn’t stop thinking about it!

 I knew that some of the cast already knew each other from the first two series.
 I’d watched them, even though it’s a kids show, and it’s really entertaining.
 They are so easy to tune in to, and the episodes are only four minutes long.
 It’s really interesting as they talk directly to the camera because it’s supposed to be filmed off their phones as if they were vlogging.
 I didn’t know how I was going to do that and make it look natural.
-Having some of the cast from Series One and Two there to guide us was nice and the team were all really great.
+Having some of the cast from Series 1 and 2 there to guide us was nice and the team were all really great.
 It ended up being really smooth.

 I really thrive on having a routine, so getting a list of call sheets through was a dream come true for someone who likes to know what they are doing every minute of every day!
 It was really nice going home in the evening and knowing what we were doing the next day.